Heraldry Symbols & What They Mean

 For example, Sir R. Logan bore the shield of three black passion nails piercing a red heart, for accompanying James Douglas to Jerusalem with the heard of Robert the Bruce.

 In ancient times, it was believed that the flesh of the peacock would not decay.
-It was therefore used as a symbol of resurrection and immortality.
+It was therefore used in heraldry as a symbol of resurrection and immortality.

 The peacock represented in pride refers to a peacock observed from the front with its tail feathers splayed.